Tap-Payments/BenefitPay-React-Native/README.md

 2. Type: string (_required_)
 3. Fields:
     -   **publicKey**
         _Definition_: This is a unique public key that you will receive after creating an account with Tap which is considered a reference to identify you as a merchant.
 You will receive 2 public keys, one for sandbox/testing and another one for production.
+    -   **hashString**
+        _Definition_: This is a unique string value, you generate from the details of the transaction.
+To make sure, if anything got tampered with from the transaction's details, the transaction will be rejected. it is required for live transactions.
 4. Example:

 ```ts